-When voters cast their vote for president and vice president, they are actually casting a vote for the slate of electors who has pledged their support for that same candidate.
+When voters cast their vote for president and vice president, they are actually casting a vote for the slate of electors who has pledged their support for those candidates.
 In Hawaii, the names of the candidates for president and vice president are used on the general election ballot in place of the electors’ names.
 The votes cast for president and vice president determine which electors meet for Electoral College.
 The Electoral College is a body of electors who meet every presidential election to elect the next president and vice president of the United States.
+Pursuant to the Electoral Count Reform Act of 2022, the Electoral College will meet on the first Tuesday after the second Wednesday in December.

 There are 538 electors nationwide in each presidential election, which is equal to the total voting membership of the United States Congress.
 This is made up of 435 United States Representatives, 100 United States Senators, and 3 electors from the District of Columbia.
 The number of electors that each state receives is based on the size of the state’s population.
 Population numbers are obtained through census, which is conducted every 10 years.
 Each state is allocated a number of electors equal to the number of its U.S. Senators and U.S. Representatives.
 Hawaii has four (4) electoral votes.